AFC U-23 Championship: Tajikistan knock sub-par India out | Goal.com

 Two poor performances back-to-back have sent India packing from the AFC U-23 Championship qualification round as Tajikistan claimed a 1-0 win on Sunday in Tashkent.

-A first-half goal by Daler Yodgorov (36') was enough for Tajikistan to ease past a lacklustre Indian team.
+A first-half goal by Daler Yodgorov (36') and a late goal by Solehov Sharafjon helped Tajikistan ease past a lacklustre Indian team.

 Derrick Pereira made two changes to the lineup that started in the 0-3 loss to Uzbekistan on Friday.
 Rahim Ali and Komal Thatal replaced Daniel Lalhlimpuia and Rahul KP.